mendozapedrocoach-bit/vetquiz-app/README.md

 # vetquiz-app
-Quiz Estudiantes de Medicina Veterinaria Ingles Técnico Parcial 1
+Quiz 1 for Vet Students